Modular resurgent structures: Basics of resurgence and quantum modularity

-\begin{definition} A Gevrey-1 series $\phi\in z^{-\alpha}\IC[\![z]\!]_1$ is \emph{resurgent} if its Borel transform $\hat{\phi}\in\zeta^{-\alpha}\IC\{\zeta\}$ can be endlessly analytically continued~\cite{EcalleI}.
-Namely, for every $L>0$, there is a finite set of points $\Omega_L$ in the Riemann surface of $\zeta^{-\alpha}$ such that $\hat{\phi}$ can be analytically continued along any path of length at most $L$ that avoids $\Omega_L$.
-If, additionally, the Borel transform of a resurgent series $\phi$ has only simple poles and logarithmic branch points, it is called \emph{simple resurgent}. \end{definition}
+\begin{definition} A Gevrey-1 series $\phi\in z^{-\alpha}\IC[\![z]\!]$ is \emph{resurgent} if its Borel transform $\hat{\phi}\in\zeta^{-\alpha}\IC\{\zeta\}$ can be endlessly analytically continued.
+Namely, for every $L>0$, there is a finite set of points $\Omega_L$ on the Riemann surface of $\zeta^{-\alpha}$ such that $\hat{\phi}$ can be analytically continued along any smooth path of length at most $L$ that avoids $\Omega_L$ and starts from a fixed point in a neighborhood of the origin.
+If, additionally, the Borel transform of $\phi$ has only simple poles and logarithmic branch points, it is called \emph{simple resurgent}. \end{definition}